Example of glamping pods

 It’s not a hotel

-Given that the word ‘glam’ is literally part of the title, you’d be forgiven for thinking a glamping experience includes your own concierge, room service and all the other glitziness that usually accompanies a so-called glamorous experience.
-However, as good as glamping is, it is still essentially a step up from camping, which means that services you’d usually expect from a hotel or resort will be unavailable.
-Higher-end and therefore much more expensive glamping experiences will offer additional services like in-tent massages and room service, but these are rarely provided as standard.
+Given that part of the word ‘glamorous’ is literally in the title, you’d be forgiven for thinking a glamping experience includes your own concierge, room service, and all the other glitziness that usually accompanies a so-called glamorous experience.